-I’m sure you have heard the old saying “if I had a nickel for every time (insert witty, sometimes arrogant remark here)”!
+I’m sure you have heard the old saying, “if I had a nickel for every time (insert witty, sometimes arrogant remark here)”!
 Well, here it comes again.

 If I had a nickel for every time someone said how lucky I am to be being able to retire at age 50!

-After that I continue the conversation but fall into my own thoughts at the same time.
+After that, I continue the conversation but fall into my own thoughts at the same time.